 Leaf guards are gutter guards.
 They prevent debris from getting into your gutters and make cleaning a lot easier.
-We’ll be discussing the most popular types of gutter guards, as well as the cost per unit to help you choose the right gutter guards for you home.
+We’ll be discussing the most popular types of gutter guards, as well as the cost per unit.
+We help you choose the right gutter guards for your home.

 Many people believe that gutter guards are a way to get rid of their existing gutters forever.
 However, this misconception is false.
-While gutter guards can block most debris from getting into your new or existing gutters, they will not completely stop it.
+Gutter guards can block most debris from getting into your new or existing gutters, they’ll not completely stop it.

-Here are some benefits to installing gutter guards.
+Here are some benefits of installing gutter guards.

-Gutter guard installation costs an average of $1,305 Low-end leaf guard installations cost on average $244 while high-end projects using quality materials average $4,033.
+Gutter guard installation costs an average of $1,305.
+Low-end leaf guard installations cost on average of $244.
+High-end projects using quality materials average $4,033.

 Leaf guards protect your rain gutters from branches, leaves, and animal nests.
 Gutter guards can be quite maintenance-free but they reduce the need to clean your gutters regularly.
 A gutter guard system that works well will eventually pay for itself.

 Materials cost between $0.68 and $7.50 per foot.
-The labor costs for gutter guards will vary depending on whether they are installed by you, hired a handyman, or hired a full-service contractor.
+The labor costs for gutter guards will vary depending on what service.
+Whether they are installed by you, hired a handyman, or hired a full-service contractor.